-Israel is laid waste and his seed is not;
+Israel is wasted, its seed is not;

 Despite Merneptah’s boast of having destroyed Israel, we know from history that this did not happen.
 The Bible makes no mention of this attack.
 It seems to have been a relatively small military campaign, taking only three cities and then boasting of Israel being laid waste.
 For comparison, when Pharaoh Shishak invaded Israel he recorded the names over 180 cities/places he claims to have conquered.
 Even though this seems to have been a small military operation the Merneptah inscription is of huge importance to biblical archaeology.

 Most scholars agree that this is the oldest definitive reference to Israel as a nation outside of the Bible, and certainly the clearest Egyptian reference to Israel.4 It is also important because it too points towards an early date for the exodus (ca. 1446 B.C.) and not the late date that some scholars hold to (ca. 1270 B.C.).
-It is doubtful that there would be enough time from 1270 B.C. to 1208 B.C. to account for the exodus, the 40 years of wandering in the dessert, the seven-year conquest of Canaan, the settlement of the tribes in their territories, and the establishment of a national presence in the land, all before Merneptah claims to have conquered them.
+It is doubtful that there would be enough time from 1270 B.C. to 1208 B.C. to account for the exodus, the 40 years of wandering in the desert, the seven-year conquest of Canaan, the settlement of the tribes in their territories, and the establishment of a national presence in the land, all before Merneptah claims to have conquered them.
 Merneptah’s Canaanite campaign instead likely dates to the time of the Judges, when the nation of Israel was already settled in Canaan.